rinovan18/dropsolid/readme/after-install/readme.md

 this article (all parts) before continuing: https://dropsolid.com/en/blog/drupal-8-config-management-part-1

-After installing your site, if you haven't done so already, run the command `drush d-set` which will set up all the splits for you.
+After installing your site, if you installed it using the standard Rocketship Profile, if you haven't done so already, run the command `drush d-set` which will set up all the splits for you.
 Make sure the following folders are writable: